erindesmond/ABC-MUSIC/README.md

 You can see that the network has learned some of the structure of ABC format, and is even beginning to write titles for its tunes.

 ##### Postscript
 I was able to successfully convert the ABC files to staff notation and play some (though not all) of the tunes with MuseScore 2.
-Here's my favorite (mostly because of the title).
+Here are some of my favorite titles:

+1. Cone Blcen Cherronatee
+2. Slio Keleoso
+3. 9D Millillihe Mo's Boy
+4. Dewenr Bcend Batlis
+5. The Lassie's Fatre

+And my absolute favorite:
 ![song](images/song.png)

 ##### Next Steps
 1. Further optimize model
 2. Consider formats other than ABC to train on more nuanced music
-3. Consider more Tensorboard objects or better visualization of LSTM
-4. Consider alternate printing options...
+3. Save output in text file